Day 3: Fatigue, Fort, fattgayi*…

 The fatigue from the previous day’s ride had got me.
 Bad roads till Panathur had ensured that my body ached all night.
 As I walked up to the mirror, I looked at myself.
 Exhausted, tanned and beaten.
 Definitely not the face of a tourist on a holiday.

 It was a straight road from our hotel, Bekal International (which had nothing international about it) to Bekal fort.
-After riding for a few kilometers by the beach, we were soon parking our motorcycles in the parking area of the 17th century fort.
-Constructed in 1650 AD by Shivappa Nayaka for fulfilling defense and other strategic requirements, the Bekal fort, in more recent times, has been a popular tourist spot in the malabar region.
+After riding for a few kilometres by the beach, we were soon parking our motorcycles in the parking area of the 17th-century fort.
+Constructed in 1650 AD by Shivappa Nayaka for fulfilling defence and other strategic requirements, the Bekal fort, in more recent times, has been a popular tourist spot in the Malabar region.
 The renowned director Mani Ratnam had also used it as a backdrop for the heart wrenching ode, Tu hi re… in his film; Bombay.

 As we entered the fort, I tried to imagine, how different a landscape Bekal would have been.
 This fort would have been a monument standing lone in all its glory, with soldiers with watchful eyes observing the coast.
 Now, it was only me and a few other tourists clicking away pictures.
 One could perhaps see the Bekal fort in all its grandeur during the evening, when the tides rise high and come crashing against it’s walls only to retreat after admitting defeat against the old and mighty fort.

 After an hour or so at the fort, we had brunch at the Vivanta by Taj, Bekal followed by nearly 2 more hours of sleep.
 Before 2:30pm, there we were, yet again on our motorcycles, headed to our next destination; Sakleshpur, via Mangalore.
 I shall not get into the details of this leg of the ride except for the picture below and a few points that follow.

 That is the route we took .So did EVERYBODY else (including lorries and buses)